AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-org.md

 ---
 title: Share dashboards organization-wide
-description: Learn how to ensure that every user has access to essential business dashboards in MBI.
+description: Learn how to ensure that every user has access to essential business dashboards in [!DNL MBI].
 ---
 # Share dashboards organization-wide

-It is easy to ensure that every user has access to essential business dashboards in MBI.
+It is easy to ensure that every user has access to essential business dashboards in [!DNL MBI].
 Universal dashboard sharing facilitates increased collaboration and transparency throughout your organization by providing a single "source of truth".

 1. To show off your insights to your coworkers, click **Share this Dashboard** at the top of the screen.